Table Of Contents

 How To Understand, Control, And Optimize Your Azure And AWS Cloud Costs

-The problem with these native tools is they do not provide cloud costs in a way that actually reflects how you use your cloud resources.
-As an example, they aggregate all your cloud expenses into one bill, denying you the ability to determine what, why, and who is driving your costs.
-Without this granular understanding, it’s tough to tell where you are losing money or where you could improve profitability.
+The problem with these native tools is that they do not provide cloud costs in a way that actually reflects how you use your cloud resources.
+For example, they aggregate all your cloud costs into one bill, denying you the ability to determine what, why, and who is driving your costs.

 Wouldn’t it be great if you could view your AWS or Azure costs in an actionable, easy-to-digest format like this: